MicrosoftDocs/SupportArticles-docs/support/windows-hardware/drivers/Cant-scan-from-USB-scanner-after-win11-restarts.md

 ---
-title: Can't scan document from a USB scanner after restarting Windows 11
+title: Can't scan documents from a USB scanner after restarting Windows 11
 description: This article helps you work around the problem when you're unable to scan documents from a USB scanner, which you connect to Windows 11 device after it restarts. ms.date: 05/03/2022 ms.custom: sap:Print driver